MaxMello/ActiveAnno/README.md

 * Better curation view with disagreement highlighting

 ## Browser compatibility
-WebAnno was mainly developed with Firefox (v76), but it was also tested in an up-to-date version of Chrome and Safari.
+WebAnno was mainly developed with Firefox, but it was also tested in an up-to-date version of Chrome and Safari.

 ## Contributing